 Electrical Adapters: In the US Virgin Islands, they use an electrical voltage of 115 volts at an electrical frequency of 60 Hertz.

-Trivia: DID YOU KNOW that the US Virgin Islands is the only part of the United States that drive on the left side of the road?
-This is one of those customs that they have adapted from the earlier days of European rule.
+Trivia: DID YOU KNOW that the US Virgin Islands is the only part of the United States that drives on the left side of the road?
+This is a custom that they have kept from Danish rule.

 Food and drinks is a significant part of the culture in the US Virgin Islands.
 Every major celebration involves food and drinks to celebrate.
 In the US Virgin Islands, you will get to enjoy an assortment of dishes unique to the Carribean, as well as others that are influenced by its former occupants.

 The Indians were the first inhabitants of the island and they made use of local fruits and vegetables to make food.
 Even when the European settlers came in, much of the food culture was preserved until today.
 In fact, it was the Indians who introduced barbecue to the island cuisine.